-CONDITIONS OF SALE
+CONDITIONS OF THE SALE

-Types of Bids and Interest Rates . . .
-The Bonds will be sold in one block on an "all or none" basis at a price of not less than ninety-seven percent (97%) of the par value.
+TYPES OF BIDS AND INTEREST RATES: The Bonds will be sold in one block on an "all or none" basis at a price of not less than ninety-seven percent (97%) of the par value.
 Bidders are to name the rate or rates of interest to be borne by the Bonds, provided that each interest rate bid must be in a multiple of 1/8 of 1% or 1/20 of 1%.
+The net effective interest rate on the Bonds may not exceed a rate which is two percentage points (2%) above the highest "25 Bond Revenue Index" as reported by the "Bond Buyer" during the thirty (30) day period prior to the date of this Official Notice of Sale.
 Subject to the conditions below, no limitation will be imposed upon bidders as to the number of interest rates that may be used, but the highest interest rate bid may not exceed the lowest interest rate bid by more than 2.5% in rate.
-For Bonds having stated maturities on and after August 15, 2032, no reoffering yield producing a dollar price less than 95% for any individual maturities will be accepted.
+For Bonds having stated maturities on and after August 15, 2031, no reoffering yield producing a dollar price less than 95% for any individual maturities will be accepted.
 All Bonds maturing within a single year must bear the same rate of interest.
 No bids for the Bonds involving supplemental interest rates will be considered.
 Each bidder shall state in its bid the total and net interest cost in dollars and the net effective interest rate determined thereby, which shall be considered informative only and not as a part of the bid.
 No bid generating a cash premium greater than \$5,000 will be considered.

-POST BID MODIFICATION OF PRINCIPAL AMOUNTS PER MATURITY . . .
-After selecting the winning bid, the aggregate principal amount of the Bonds per maturity and the principal amortization schedule may be adjusted as determined by the District and its Financial Advisor in \$5,000 increments to reflect the actual interest rates.
+POST BID MODIFICATION OF PRINCIPAL AMOUNTS PER MATURITY: After selecting the winning bid, the aggregate principal amount of the Bonds per maturity and the principal amortization schedule may be adjusted as determined by the District and its Financial Advisor in \$5,000 increments to reflect the actual interest rates.
 Such adjustments will not change the aggregate principal amount of the Bonds and will not change the aggregate principal amount per maturity by more than 15% from the amount set forth herein.
-The dollar amount bid for the Bonds by the winning bidder will be adjusted proportionately to reflect any increase or decrease in the aggregate principal amount per maturity of the Bonds per maturity finally determined to be issued.
+The dollar amount bid for the Bonds by the winning bidder will be adjusted proportionately to reflect any increase or decrease in the aggregate principal amount of the Bonds per maturity finally determined to be issued.
 The District will use its best efforts to communicate to the winning bidder any such adjustments within three (3) hours after the opening of bids.
 Purchasers' compensation will be based upon the final par amount after any maturity adjustments thereto, subsequent to the receipt and tabulation of the winning bid, within the aforementioned parameters.